ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 This tutorial walks you through different options on how to share cloud-based resources across accounts.
 {: shortdesc}

 An uncountable number of services is offered on the internet.
 You probably own accounts at many service providers.
-To use these services, you typically access them with a combination of user ID and password or by providing some form of API key or access token, often combined with additional levels (factors) of authentication.
+To use these services, you typically access them with a combination of user identity (ID) and password or by providing some form of API key or access token, often combined with additional levels (factors) of authentication.
 When building native cloud applications with a microservices-based architecture, the individual services can use the same techniques to access each other for collaboration.
 Often, however, automatic service binding with an even tighter integration is the desired form, usually combining authentication and authorization into a single, automated setup.
 Typically, the service binding requires the microservices to be in the same cloud account.
 That grouping is logically and simplifies development and operation.
 But sometimes, organizational, and especially security- and compliance-related requirements could mean to separate out some services and maintain them in central accounts.
 Thus, applications have to share resources across accounts.
 Sharing can be between accounts in an [IBM Cloud Enterprise environment](https://{DomainName}/docs/account?topic=account-what-is-enterprise) or without a formal enterprise organization.

 This tutorial walks you through typical use cases and benefits of sharing cloud resources across accounts.
 Then, it helps you learn how to implement those common sharing scenarios, either manually or fully automated with Terraform.